 As you deal with these complexities that keep every day interesting, the rest of the system does not slow down to wait for you.
 Surgeries continue as normal, clinics continue submitting biopsies, and cases pile up.
 Even though these events can disrupt your ‘usual’ workflow in the lab, not everything needs to change.
 The way you complete your reports can remain a consistent and simple part of the otherwise dynamic and unpredictable puzzle of a day in the lab.
-This blog will focus on how a properly tailored speech recognition solution can play a vital role in optimizing your workflow in the gross room.
+A properly tailored speech recognition solution can play a vital role in optimizing your workflow in the gross room.

 Speech Recognition Can Make Life More Complicated